Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Introduction

+In this paper, we focus on structural aspects of linear rank-width.
 The first result of the Graph Minor series papers is that for a fixed tree $T$, every graph of sufficiently large path-width contains a minor isomorphic to $T$~\cite{RobertsonS83}, and this was later used by Blumensath and Courcelle~\cite{BlumensathC10} to define a hierarchy of \emph{incidence graphs} based on \emph{monadic second-order transductions}.
 In order to obtain a similar hierarchy for graphs, still based on monadic second-order transductions, Courcelle~\cite{CourcelleBanhoff08} asked whether for a fixed tree $T$, every bipartite graph of sufficiently large linear rank-width contains a vertex-minor isomorphic to $T$.
-In a more general setting we can ask whether it is true for all graphs. \begin{QUE} For every fixed tree $T$, is there an integer $f(T)$ satisfying that every graph of linear rank-width at least $f(T)$ contains a vertex-minor isomorphic to $T$? \end{QUE}
+We conjecture that it is true for any graph. \begin{CON} For every fixed tree $T$, there is an integer $f(T)$ such that every graph of linear rank-width at least $f(T)$ contains a vertex-minor isomorphic to $T$. \end{CON}

-We prove that Question~\ref{que:tree} is true if and only if it is true for prime graphs with respect to split decompositions~\cite{Cunningham1982}, i.e., it is true for every class of graphs whose prime induced subgraphs have linear rank-width bounded by some fixed constant.
-Prime graphs are the graphs having no vertex partition $(A,B)$ with $\abs{ A}$, $\abs{B} \ge 2$ such that the set of edges joining $A$ and $B$ induces a complete bipartite graph.
-Since the maximum size of prime induced subgraphs of a distance-hereditary graph is at most $3$~\cite{Bouchet88}, our result implies that Question~\ref{que:tree} is true for distance-hereditary graphs.
+We show that Conjecture~\ref{con:tree} is true if and only if it is true in prime graphs with respect to \emph{split decompositions}~\cite{Cunningham1982}.
+A \emph{split} in a graph is a vertex partition $(A,B)$ such that $\abs{ A}$, $\abs{B} \ge 2$ and the set of edges joining $A$ and $B$ induces a complete bipartite subgraph. \emph{Prime graphs} are graphs without splits and they form, with complete graphs and stars, the basic graphs in the theory of canonical split decompositions developed by Cunningham~\cite{Cunningham1982}.
+They are also considered when studying the rank-width of graphs because the rank-width of a graph is the maximum rank-width over all its prime induced subgraphs.